-There is more demand for devices for kids younger than ever before, particularly from ages 1 ½ to 8 years old.
+There is more demand for devices for kids younger than ever, particularly from ages 1 ½ to 8.
 There are more child-friendly apps, and parental controls to fuel the market.

 All this basically means that there are devices in hands earlier and earlier.

 Screen time is a passive activity.
 When children leave screens, they often replace one passive activity with another.
 Is that our goal?

 - Why is that an activity you want to do?